Benefits Of Gap Year Volunteering

 This is as well as making sure you get out there, with sufficient host country programme support and get the best experience out of your placement.

-Important note before booking a volunteer Gap year placement
+Before you book a volunteer Gap year placement

 Keep in mind that voluntary work can be tough, both physically and mentally, and that if you decide you can’t hack it, both you and the person who would have been chosen instead of you had you not applied, will lose out.